mapoztate/mprado/content/posts/college-essay-experience.md

 If you're a transfer student, most of these tips should still apply except for the multi-year strategy.

 ### The Multi-Year Strategy
 Planning is your best friend, so as such, you need to start early.
-Refer to [this](/blog/maximizing-your-time-in-high-school) article if you haven't read it yet!
+Refer to [this](/blog/maximizing-your-time-in-high-school) article if you haven't read it yet.

 I'd start planning for topics as early as summer in your senior year, if not earlier if you have ideas you're certain you're going to write about.
 Having at least a first draft of your essays is so useful by the time school comes out as it really takes all the pressure off your hands.
 Think about things you have strong feelings about, not necessarily what you think may be the most impressive as that's what your EC list is for.
 You need to be able to write strongly about a topic so that creating the long first draft is easier and all that remains is trimming the fat off.